OpenDDS/OpenDDS/docs/devguide/introduction.rst

 Feature Name: ``built_in_topics``

 You can reduce the footprint of the core DDS library by up to 30% by disabling Built-in Topic Support.
-See :ref:`built_in_topics--built-in-topics` for a description of Built-In Topics.
+See :ref:`bit` for a description of Built-In Topics.

 .. _introduction--disabling-the-building-of-compliance-profile-features: